vimeo/carbon-tagger/README.md

 * there must be `unit` tag (with a value like `B/s`, `packets`, `queries/m` etc)
 * there must be at least one other tag.
 * the nodes must be ordered
+* basically everything has to be lowercase except where uppercasing is sensible (e.g. units and prefixes that use capitals (M, B,...), or commonly capitalized terms such as http verbs (GET/PUT)

 So this defines a metric as a set of tags, and while we're at it, it also